-The baseball plant (Euphorbia obesa) is a type of succulent that is native to the Cape Province of South Africa.
-Since its discovery in the late 1800s, baseball plants have exploded in popularity as houseplants due to their unique appearance and low-maintenance needs.
-In fact, baseball plants are actually considered an endangered species in their native habitat due to unsustainable harvesting, although they can be easily found in most garden centers and nurseries.
-Today, national and international legislation that prohibits harvesting baseball plants has been enacted in an effort to protect the remaining population of baseball plants that exist in the wild.
+The baseball plant (Euphorbia obesa) is a succulent perennial that is native to the Cape Province of South Africa.
+Since its discovery during the late 1800s, baseball plants have exploded in popularity as houseplants due to their unique appearance and low-maintenance needs.
+Though baseball plants are actually considered an endangered species in their native habitat due to unsustainable harvesting, they can easily be found in garden centers.
+Today, national and international legislation that prohibits harvesting baseball plants has been enacted in an effort to protect the remaining native populations of baseball plants.

 |Botanical Name||Euphorbia obesa|

 |Plant Type||Succulent perennial|

 |Mature Size||7 to 8 inches tall, up to 4 inches wide|

 |Soil Type||Well-draining cactus/succulent potting mix|

 |Soil pH||6.0–7.0 (slightly acidic to neutral)|

 |Hardiness Zones||10–11 (USDA); grown as houseplants in all zones|